tomoosting/Population-Genomics/Population_Analyses/README.md

 This directory lists all population genomic analyses available in this repository.
 Detailed instructions on how to run each analyses are located in the various subdirectories.
 Example scripts that can be modified to fit the users needs are located in the scripts folder.
-NOTE: most Rmarkdown scripts require the file 'custom_script.R' to be present in the same directory.
+NOTE: most Rmarkdown scripts require the file 'custom_Rfunctions.R' to be present in the same directory.

 ## file types
 Besides a VCF file, we will encounter the following file types